iehurtado/yii2-cron-manager/README.md

     php yii migrate --migrationNamespaces=gaxz\\crontab\\migrations

-To apply migrations via docker you might need to replace double backslashes with single e.g: --migrationNamespaces=gaxz\crontab\migrations.
+To apply migrations via docker you might need to replace double backslashes with single.

 Also make sure that cron is installed and running.